andrebola/contrastive-mir-learning/README.md

 # Pre-trained models

-We already provide the pre-trained models that are located in the folder `models`.
+The pre-trained models are provided in this repository under the folder `models`.

+# Cite

+Please citing the following publication: TODO